jaycordaro/spi_slave_simple/README.md

 # spi_slave_simple
-Simple System Verilog implementation of SPI Slave
+Simple SystemVerilog implementation of SPI Slave

 ## Configuration
   The MSB is the Read/Write bit.